WordPress/gutenberg/packages/components/CONTRIBUTING.md

     4. Use `CSSProperties` type where it makes sense.
     5. Extend existing components’ props if possible, especially when a component internally forwards its props to another component in the package.
     6. Use `WordPressComponent` type if possible.
     7. Use JSDocs syntax for each TypeScript property that is part of the public API of a component.
 The docs used here should be aligned with the component’s README.
+Add `@default` values where appropriate.
     8. Prefer `unknown` to `any`, and in general avoid it when possible.
 8. Make sure:
     1. Tests still pass.